-There is a wide selection of computer science programs – both undergraduate and graduate – to choose from in Washington.
+Students can choose from a variety of computer science programs at the graduate and undergraduate levels in Washington.
 BS programs in computer science typically begin with courses related to programming fundamentals.
 Later, students learn about algorithms, database management, and software engineering.
-Students enrolled in computer science programs also take advanced math courses like calculus, discrete math, and logic.
-Washington State University, Central Washington University, and the University of Washington are among the many schools that offer computer science programs.
+Students enrolled in computer science programs also take advanced math courses.
+Washington State University, Central Washington University, and the University of Washington all offer computer science programs.

-Earning an online computer science degree in Washington is a good option for students who want to work full-time while pursuing their degree.
-Online programs afford students a greater degree of flexibility, making it easier to balance schoolwork with other obligations.
+Students who want to continue working full time while earning a degree should consider pursuing an online computer science degree in Washington.
+Online programs afford students more flexibility, making it easier to balance schoolwork with other obligations.
 Online programs often allow students to take courses and submit assignments at their own pace.
-The City University of Seattle, for example, offers an MS in computer science that can be completed fully online.
-Colleges and universities with online degrees typically offer remote students the same resources available to on-campus learners, including career and academic advising and one-on-one meetings with professors.
+The City University of Seattle, for example, offers an MS in computer science entirely online.
+Colleges and universities with online degrees typically offer remote students the same resources available to on-campus learners, including career and academic advising.

-All of the best computer science schools in Washington hold accreditation, so you should make sure to check a school’s credentials before applying.
-Schools in Washington receive regional accreditation from the Northwest Commission on Colleges and Universities.
-Additionally, the best computer science programs also hold accreditation from the Accreditation Board for Engineering and Technology.
+All of the best computer science schools in Washington hold accreditation -- make sure to check a school’s credentials before applying.
+Schools in Washington receive regional accreditation -- the gold standard for institutional accreditation -- from the Northwest Commission on Colleges and Universities.
+Additionally, the best computer science programs also hold programmatic accreditation from the Accreditation Board for Engineering and Technology.

 Types of Computer Science Degrees